China stocks rise as firmer offshore yuan eases depreciation, outflow fears

 In particular, some companies that have borrowed heavily in global dollar debt markets are increasingly planning early repayments of their dollar-denominated loans and bonds as the Chinese yuan's weakness extends into the new year.

-In morning trade on Tuesday, the offshore yuan continued its sharp rise begun on Monday and by late morning had completely eliminated the price gap against the dollar with the onshore yuan [CNY=CFXS].
+In morning trade on Tuesday, the offshore yuan continued its sharp rise begun on Monday and by late morning had completely eliminated the price gap against the dollar with the onshore yuan.

 Traders said that could be a move by Beijing to shore up confidence and dampen depreciation expectations by Chinese state banks, which is also sparking increased capital flight.